robing29/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-Tac-Toe
-Tic-Tac-Toe game in JavaScript
+Tic-Tac-Toe game in JavaScript, written for testing git and my programming skills